forderud/IntelliMouseDriver/README.md

 The feature report also contains a number of other non-zero bytes.
 I don't know if they carry a meaning or are just uninitialized memory.

 ## Driver development
+Prerequisite: Built the driver, so that you already have `firefly.sys` and `firefly.inf` available.

 Relevant documentation:
 * [Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) installation.